y1zhou/knowledge-base/content/series/time-series/8-conditional-heteroscedastic-models/index.md

 VaR_\alpha(L) = \inf\\{ l \in \mathbb{R}: F_L(l) \geq \alpha \\}
 $$

 where $F$ is the <abbr title="Cumulative Distribution Function">CDF</abbr> of the loss function, and the confidence level of the VaR is $1-\alpha$.
-In other words, the VaR is defined as the potential loss in the worst case scenerio at $1-\alpha$ confidence level.
+In other words, the VaR is defined as the potential loss in the worst case scenario at $1-\alpha$ confidence level.

 Modeling the volatility of a time series can improve the efficiency in parameter estimation and the accuracy in interval forecast.